mysticmode/gitviahttp/README.md

 Git HTTP backend in Go.
 Available in both CLI and library flavors.

 ## Installation
-Example folder structure for the above installation
+Example folder structure for the below installation
 ```
 gitviahttp
 |